Reformed Presbyterian Church of Scotland: France

 The Scottish Church has a direct input into the mission work in Nantes, France via a mission committee which operates under the oversight of the Irish and Scottish RP Churches.

 Sudan and Cyprus

 The RPCS takes an active interest in these mission works operated under the oversight of the RP Church in North America.

+Gambia

+In May 2023, RPCS ordained a Gambian minister to pastor their first congregation in Gambia.

 Names and nick-names

 The Old Presbyterian Dissenters have assumed, and received, the appellation of Dissenters, on account of the part which their forefathers acted at the revolution, in 1689, while they openly and candidly dissented from the public deeds of the nation's representatives, in both church and state; considering these deeds as involving a mournful departure from former laudable attainments.
 The epithet Old has ordinarily been prefixed, to signify that they are of longer standing, as a distinct Body, than any other denomination of Presbyterians who have separated from the Established Church.
 In some parts of the country, especially in Ireland, they have been called Covenanters, because of their avowed attachment to the National Covenant of Scotland, and the Solemn League and Covenant of the three kingdoms.